Skip to content

 The "I" in IDP is all about AI, and it's what makes this technology so powerful.

-The role of AI in modern document processing
+How AI powers modern document processing

 The "I" in IDP is all about AI, and it's what makes this technology so powerful.
 AI is the engine that drives accuracy, allowing for what’s known as "straight-through processing"—where documents are handled from start to finish without any human intervention.
 This is a huge efficiency gain for any team.
 Modern IDP uses a combination of technologies to get this done.
 OCR reads the text, NLP understands the language and its nuances, and now, Generative AI can even create summaries or pull out key insights from long documents.
 This means you're not just extracting data; you're gaining a deeper understanding of it.